Fort Ticonderoga: Geography and early history

-The French, who had colonized the Saint Lawrence River valley to the north, and the English, who had taken over the Dutch settlements that became the Province of New York to the south, began contesting the area as early as 1691, when Pieter Schuyler built a small wooden fort at the Ticonderoga point on the western shore of the lake.
-These colonial conflicts reached their height in the French and Indian War, which began in 1754 as the North American front of the Seven Years' War.
+The French had colonized the Saint Lawrence River valley to the north, and the English had taken over the Dutch settlements that became the Province of New York to the south.
+The French and English began contesting the area as early as 1691, when Pieter Schuyler built a small wooden fort at the Ticonderoga point on the western shore of the lake.
+These colonial conflicts reached their height in the French and Indian War, which began in 1754 and is sometimes considered to be the North American front of the Seven Years' War.

 Construction

-In 1755, following the Battle of Lake George, the French decided to construct a fort here.
+The French decided to construct a fort here in 1755, following the Battle of Lake George.
 Marquis de Vaudreuil, the governor of the French Province of Canada, sent his cousin Michel Chartier de Lotbinière to design and construct a fortification at this militarily important site, which the French called Fort Carillon.
-The name "Carillon" has variously been attributed to the name of a former French officer, Philippe de Carrion du Fresnoy, who established a trading post at the site in the late 17th century, or (more commonly) to the sounds made by the rapids of La Chute River, which were said to resemble the chiming bells of a carillon.
-Construction on the star-shaped fort, which Lotbinière based on designs of the renowned French military engineer Vauban, began in October 1755 and then proceeded slowly during the warmer-weather months of 1756 and 1757, using troops stationed at nearby Fort St. Frédéric and from Canada.
+Some have attributed the name "Carillon" to French officer Philippe de Carrion du Fresnoy, who established a trading post at the site in the late 17th century.
+It is more commonly attributed to the sounds made by the rapids of La Chute River, which were said to resemble the chiming bells of a carillon.
+Construction on the star-shaped fort was based on designs of the renowned French military engineer Vauban.
+It began in October 1755 and proceeded slowly during the warmer-weather months of 1756 and 1757, using troops stationed at nearby Fort St. Frédéric and from Canada.

 The work in 1755 consisted primarily of beginning construction on the main walls and on the Lotbinière redoubt, an outwork to the west of the site that provided additional coverage of La Chute River.
 During the next year, the four main bastions were built, as well as a sawmill on La Chute.
-Work slowed in 1757, when many of the troops prepared for and participated in the attack on Fort William Henry.
+Work slowed in 1757, when many of the troops participated in the attack on Fort William Henry.
 The barracks and demi-lunes were not completed until spring 1758.